therupdeep/ecommerce-project-dbms/README.md

 ## Updates Required

-1. Remove the online shopping site entity from the ERD diagram.
+1. Remove the online shopping site entity from the ERD diagram as we cannot make the Online Shopping site table with no attributes.
+Also remove its relationships with other tables.
 2. @Susnato implement the cardinality changes described in cardinality.md